MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/describe-device.md

 ---
-title: Describe the device in the Device Metadata Authoring Wizard
+title: Describe the Device in the Device Metadata Authoring Wizard
 description: Describe the device in the Device Metadata Authoring Wizard
 keywords:
 - Describe the device in the Device Metadata Authoring Wizard